-Generally, CDC uses race and ethnicity terminology aligning with the 1997 Office of Management and Budget (OMB) standards on race and ethnicity.
+Generally, CDC uses race and ethnicity terminology aligning with the 1997 Office of Management and Budget (OMB) standards4 on race and ethnicity.
 At a minimum, data on the following race categories are collected: American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or other Pacific Islander, and White.
+For the purpose of this report, Native American is used to describe persons reported with a race of American Indian or Alaska Native.
 In addition to data on race, data on two categories of ethnicity should be collected: Hispanic or Latino and not Hispanic or Latino.